Starship Troopers 3: Marauder: Accolades

 In March 2009, Starship Troopers 3: Marauder was nominated for a 2009 Saturn Award in the Best DVD Release Category.

-Release

 Home media

 The film was released both Blu-ray and DVD on August 5, 2008.
 It is also part of Starship Troopers Trilogy DVD set, which contains the first three films in the series.
 Stephen Hogan's rendition of the theme song "A Good Day to Die" as Sky Marshall Omar Anoke is a bonus feature in the Blu-ray release.
 Film critic Joe Leydon wrote for Variety: "Omar Anoke, the heroic sky marshal in charge of battling the big bugs, is a charismatic celebrity and chart-topping singer whose onstage movements and militaristic song list suggest Adolf Hitler as an American Idol contestant."
 Scott Lowe of IGN wrote: "the Sky Marshal's saber rattling pop single ... calls to mind Lee Greenwood's 'I'm Proud to Be an American,'" despite also commenting it's "the most ridiculous and time wasting feature."

 Home media sales totaled $4,989,719.